{

 On a single statement, the variable is declared and assigned with a character literal value.

-Please note that character literals are always enclosed in a single quote or without the rune keyword, you can declare a variable and assign a literal, a compiler will infer type as a rune.
-So default type is rune for a character.
+Please note that character literals are always enclosed in a single quote or without the rune keyword, you can declare a variable and assign a literal, a compiler will infer the type as a rune.
+So the default type is rune for a character.

 var charVariable = 'C' // compiler infer its type as rune for character literals